Arcoos2602/exercice_ROR/README.md

 To start it :
 do the migration : rails db:migrate
-and start the server : rails s
+start the server : rails s
+go on localhost:3000